xav-b/taskbook/build.md

 - [x] Blocked stage with visual cue (also dimmed, but different icon, and not affected by clear) (use `tbblock` alias)
 - [x] Brag about tasks (use `tb c x y z +brag`)

+- [x] FEAT `tb begin --timer` will countdown the estimate with regular nudges
 - [x] FEAT Have a recurrent icon hint
 - [x] IDEA There should be `archive` (stuff done) and `trash` (stuff deleted)
 - [x] FEAT `print` task to json and markdown